Skip to main content

 Conceptual Framework

-A Deep Dive is an extension of completed Movement 1 reflections that provides another reflection round for students to re-examine their research topic through specialized conceptual lenses.
-Rather than starting fresh, deep dives build upon the foundation of a student's completed 4-round Socratic questioning journey by applying focused analytical frameworks.
+A Deep Dive is an extension of completed Movement 1 reflections.
+Students return to their research topic and examine it through a specialized conceptual lens: a focused 4-round inquiry built on the foundation of the Socratic questioning journey already completed.

 Pedagogical Philosophy